kowongh/grioCodeChallenge/README.md

 When there is a match, we add it to the <b>locationsFound</b> array of tuples (a name String and a CGPoint).
 Then we update the tableView with the new data.

+Most of the UI was done through the main.storyboard and autolayout

 -
 INSTRUCTIONS: If you visit: https://raw.githubusercontent.com/codeforamerica/click_that_hood/master/public/data/san-francisco.geojson you can find the list of neighborhoods in San Francisco in a GeoJson format.
 Every neighborhood is represented by a polygon.